‘Út í óvisunna [Running Blind] and Desmond Bagley’.

 Desmond Bagley, the British novelist, has become well-known to Icelanders in recent years, or rather his pulp fiction books have.
-These include the books Gildran (The Freedom Trap), Eitursmyglarar (The Spoilers), Fellibylurinn (Wyatt’s Hurricane), Skriðan (Landslide) and last but not least Út í óvisunna or Running Blind as it is called in the original language.
+These include the books Gildran [The Freedom Trap], Eitursmyglarar [The Spoilers], Fellibylurinn [Wyatt’s Hurricane], Skriðan [Landslide] and last but not least Út í óvisunna or Running Blind as it is called in the original language.
 People may remember that this latter book was set in our beloved homeland.

-There were limitless meetings.
-I could never bring my own views across, but the top men continually struck me on the shoulder and said that this would do quite nicely.
-They tore the words of “Running Blind” apart and put the story together again in order to tear it apart again.
-I came many times with the modest suggestion that we should now start to work on the script itself.
-And they just smiled at me and said that this do would fantastically well.
-When they finally finished cutting and carving the story, so that it was more profitable but unrecognisable, they asked me to start writing the script.
-But I’ve never written with a group of people around me forever raising questions and comments.
-At this point, I was getting annoyed at Hollywood and wished that I had never written “Running Blind”.
-Stupidity and nit-picking reached its peak one day as we sat round and all talked about one issue for three consecutive days, if the girl in the movie was to say, “Hello darling, it’s great to see you” or “Darling, how marvellous to see you, come right in.”
-They did not reach an agreement and the item was wiped out.
-I left Hollywood and did not think of going back.
+Endless meetings.
+I never managed to express my own views, but the top men slapped me on the shoulder and said that things were going quite well.
+They tore Running Blind apart and put the story together again in order to tear it apart again.
+I repeatedly came up with the modest suggestion that we should now start to work on the script itself.
+And they just smiled at me and said it was going great.
+When they had finally cut and cut the story, until it was unrecognisable, they asked me to start writing the script.
+But I’ve never been able to write with a group of people around me, with perpetual questions and comments.
+By this time I’d had enough of Hollywood and wished that I had never written Running Blind.
+The stupidity, indifference and pettiness reached its peak one day as we all sat around the table and talked for days on end, whether the girl in the movie should say, “Hello darling, it’s great to see you” or “Darling, how marvellous to see you, come right in.”
+They did not reach an agreement and the scene was deleted.
+And I, myself left Hollywood and have not thought about going back.

-1. Tíminn (1973). ‘Út í óvissuna og Desmond Bagley’ (15th April 1973 pp. 13 & 39).
+- ‘Út í óvissuna og Desmond Bagley’; Tíminn 15 April 1973, pp. 13 & 39.